 Cruise vessels stopping in Halifax arrive right in the Halifax Harbour, where guests are immediately treated to the stunning waterfront boardwalk and the city’s vibrant downtown core.

 Halifax is a three seasons cruise port, with cruise calls from late spring, through summer and fall.

 Walking in Halifax

 Downtown Halifax is a very walkable city, and while there are many hills, it’s very compact, making it easy to get around.

-Whether you are renting a car or are traveling with your own vehicle, it’s easy to get around Halifax.
-Keep in mind, if you are driving from the Airport into downtown Halifax, you will have to cross one of the Halifax Harbour Bridges, which cost $1 in cash (unless you take a detour through Bedford).
+Whether you rent a car or travel with your own vehicle, it’s easy to get around Halifax.
+Keep in mind, if you are driving from the airport into downtown Halifax, you will have to cross one of the Halifax Harbour Bridges, which cost $1 in cash (unless you take a detour through Bedford).